 2. The disputes resolution procedures that will apply to ARRA CWSRF and DWSRF assistance agreement reallocation disputes are as follows:

 Dispute Resolution Procedures:

 1. After receiving certifications provided by states, but not later than March 2, 2010, EPA will assess the certifications.
 As soon as possible thereafter, EPA will notify states that have any amount of ARRA funds identified as not under contract by February 17, 2010, that those funds will be deobligated and reallocated to eligible states.

-2. If a state disagrees with the decision to deobligate funds or the amount of funds that the Agency determined is appropriate for deobligation of the state's CWSRF or DWSRF assistance agreement, it must file a written request for reconsideration within three (3) calendar days of receiving the notification of intent to deobligate the funds.
+2. If a state disagrees with the decision to deobligate funds or the amount of funds that the Agency determined is appropriate for deobligation of the state's CWSRF or DWSRF assistance agreement, it must Start Printed Page 8698file a written request for reconsideration within three (3) calendar days of receiving the notification of intent to deobligate the funds.
 Any detail or arguments regarding why the state disagrees with the deobligation decision shall be provided at that time.

 3. The written request for reconsideration shall be sent via E-Mail (PDF) or Facsimile to Jordan Dorfman.
 E-Mail address is Dorfman.Jordan@epa.gov; Fax is 202-501-2346.

 4. The Assistant Administrator for the Office of Water shall review all reconsideration submissions, and shall issue a decision in writing within three (3) calendar days of receiving the reconsideration request.
 This decision shall be the final decision of the Agency.

 5. The Agency will follow the same type of procedure for any subsequent reallotments.Start Signature

 Assistant Administrator, Office of Administration and Resources Management.